lindsayad/moose/modules/navier_stokes/doc/content/modules/navier_stokes/pinsfv.md

 # Finite Volume Incompressible Porous media Navier Stokes

+!alert note
+The weakly compressible formulation is also implemented for porous flow finite volume.

 ## Equations

 This module implements the porous media Navier Stokes equations.
 They are expressed in terms of the superficial